 Another example of a tail aiding balance is when a dog is running at high speed.
 When the dog tries to take a tight turn, they use their tail for stability.
 The tails serve the purpose of aiding the dog in keeping their balance.

-The tail is used by animals to communicate.
+Animals use the tail to communicate.
 Most mammals have tails, and they use them to communicate with others.
-For instance, a dog wagging their tail serves a lot of functions.
+For instance, a dog wagging its tail serves a lot of functions.
 They may be communicating that they are happy, but this is not always the case.

-Their tail often wags to the right when they are with someone they know, or when seeing some he or she knows approaching.
-When the dog wags their tail to the left, it means the dog is with someone who they do not recognize and is a sign to show dominance.
+Their tail often wags to the right when they are with someone they know or when seeing some he or she knows approaching.
+When the dog wags its tail to the left, it means the dog is with someone who they do not recognize and is a sign to show dominance.